Artery: Function

 Arteries form part of the circulatory system.
 They carry blood that is oxygenated after it has been pumped from the heart.
 Coronary arteries also aid the heart in pumping blood by sending oxygenated blood to the heart, allowing the muscles to function.
 Arteries carry oxygenated blood away from the heart to the tissues, except for pulmonary arteries, which carry blood to the lungs for oxygenation (usually veins carry deoxygenated blood to the heart but the pulmonary veins carry oxygenated blood as well).
 There are two types of unique arteries.
 The pulmonary artery carries blood from the heart to the lungs, where it receives oxygen.
 It is unique because the blood in it is not "oxygenated", as it has not yet passed through the lungs.
 The other unique artery is the umbilical artery, which carries deoxygenated blood from a fetus to its mother.

 Arteries have a blood pressure higher than other parts of the circulatory system.
 The pressure in arteries varies during the cardiac cycle.
 It is highest when the heart contracts and lowest when heart relaxes.
 The variation in pressure produces a pulse, which can be felt in different areas of the body, such as the radial pulse.
 Arterioles have the greatest collective influence on both local blood flow and on overall blood pressure.
 They are the primary "adjustable nozzles" in the blood system, across which the greatest pressure drop occurs.
 The combination of heart output (cardiac output) and systemic vascular resistance, which refers to the collective resistance of all of the body's arterioles, are the principal determinants of arterial blood pressure at any given moment.

 Arteries have the highest pressure and have narrow lumen diameter.
-It consists of three tunics: Tunica media, intima, and external.